terbed/blog/_pages/about.md

   - My role is to research and develop the AI models for the application.

 **_June 2022 – September 2022_**
-- _contract with Daxire FinTech startup_
+- _contract with a FinTech startup_
   - Application of machine learning and deep learning to the financial industry, focusing on crypto currencies.
   - Role: data scientist